-70% of our student gained 9-4 grades in 2019 75% of our students gained 9-4 grades in 2018
+92% of our students gained 9-4 grades in 2022

 GCSE Dance nurtures talent and develops numerous skills for aspiring dancers, performers, choreographers and managers.
 However, many students who enjoy dance, but are not interested in a career in dance, find that the course builds their confidence and teaches them transferable skills that are extremely useful for any career.
 During the course students are required to speak and perform in front of an audience, work as part of a team and teach each other.